acolinisi/hpsc/README-scs.md

 Build the HPSC SDK
 ------------------

-Enter the Bash shell and enter the repository directory and setup parallel make (SCS server has many cores, adjust accordingly for your server):
+Enter the Bash shell and enter the repository directory and setup parallel make:

     $ bash
     $ cd hpsc
-    $ alias make="make -j20"
+    $ alias make="make -j16"

 Build the sysroot against which the SDK will be built (when `FETCH_CACHE` is given, source taballs are fetched from there instead of from the Internet):